-We may now concentrate on the major non- fictional prose writings of the period, whose writings are also distinguished as "sage writings", and accordingly, the writers are addressed as sage writers.
-Sage writing emerged in the early Victorian period as a distinctive form of non fictional prose.
-This kind of writing confronted the new and difficult problems, posed by modern, industrial urban life and proposed solutions to these problems with the help of specific modes of action or more general philosophical principles.
-John Holloway, the literary historian, gave the name "sage writing" to this body of Victorian Literature.
-In this connection it may be said that the wide- spread popularity of sage writing during the Victorian period was due to the dramatic increase in nineteenth- century periodicals and newspapers like The Edinburgh Reviews, the Quarterly Reviews, Fraser's Magazine, Blackwoods Magazine and similar such publications.
+The non-fictional prose writings of this period are distinguished as "sage writings" and accordingly, the writers are addressed as sage writers.
+The concept originates in literary historian, John Holloway's The Victorian Sage: Studies in Argument (1953).
+Holloway suggests that sage writing is a development from ancient wisdom literature in which the writer chastises and instructs the reader about contemporary issues, posed by modern, industrial urban life, utilising discourses of philosophy, history, politics and economics in non-technical ways.
+In this connection it may be said that the widespread popularity of sage writing during the Victorian period was due to the spectacular increase in the circulation of nineteenth-century periodicals and newspapers like The Edinburgh Reviews, the Quarterly Reviews, Fraser's Magazine, Blackwoods Magazine and similar such publications.